 The KCNJ2 gene belongs to a family of genes called KCN (potassium channels).

 A gene family is a group of genes that share important characteristics.
 Classifying individual genes into families helps researchers describe how genes are related to each other.
 For more information, see What are gene families? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genefamilies) in the Handbook.

-More than 20 mutations in the KCNJ2 gene have been identified in people with Andersen-Tawil syndrome.
+More than 40 mutations in the KCNJ2 gene have been identified in people with Andersen-Tawil syndrome, a disorder that causes episodes of muscle weakness (periodic paralysis), changes in heart rhythm (arrhythmia), and developmental abnormalities.
 Most of these mutations change a single protein building block (amino acid) in the KCNJ2 protein.

 Cytogenetic Location: 17q24.3

 Molecular Location on chromosome 17: base pairs 70,168,616 to 70,180,044

 (Homo sapiens Annotation Release 107, GRCh38.p2) (NCBI (http://www.ncbi.nlm.nih.gov/gene/3759))

 The KCNJ2 gene is located on the long (q) arm of chromosome 17 at position 24.3.